ipazarbasi/yadr/README.md

 use ruby, so most of the ruby related stuff is removed from yadr.
 I also removed some aliases that are conflicting with the operating system commands.
 I added my own prompt, called ismailp.
 I find it less distracting and classic-looking.
 YMMV. fzf is installed separately.
 I don't know whether yadr did or does include fzf.
 I turned fasd off.
-I upgraded prezto to then-latest version in May 2019.
+I upgraded prezto to then-latest version in August 2020 (3888227).
 I use MacPorts on macOS.
 I don't use GNU versions of userland tools on macOS.

 I plan to continue removing things I don't need.